prathamesh1309/ISLR_Python/README.md

 # ISLR_Python
-Implementing the labs and exercises in Chapter 3 of ISLR in Python
+Implementing the labs and exercises in Chapter 3 and 4 of ISLR in Python